-Germ cells thus serve as an excellent model for studying medically relevant issues regarding the molecular mechanisms controlling cell fate decisions (related to oncogenic transformation), invasive cell migration (related to tumour cell metastasis and inflammation) and organogenesis (related to organ function in health and disease).
+Germ cells thus serve as an excellent general model for studying medically relevant issues regarding the molecular mechanisms controlling cell fate decisions (relevant for gamete formation and oncogenic transformation), invasive cell migration (relevant for tumour cell metastasis and inflammation) and organogenesis (relevant for gonad function).
 Our primary model organism is zebrafish, where studying these processes from the earliest stages of development is facilitated by the extra-uterine development of the translucent embryo.

 A developing zebrafish embryo (nuclei labeled in red) with germ cells (blue) migrating towards the sites where the gonad develops.